 5.3.7 Caretaker Dwelling or Ancillary Accommodation The Council may permit a caretaker dwelling or ancillary accommodation if: a) appropriately justified by the applicant and addresses relevant planning consideration; and b) it is located within a defined building envelope area or building exclusion area on a structure plan or the immediate curtilage of the primary dwelling where a building envelope is not defined, and complies with the criteria applicable to an 'Ancillary dwelling' in the Residential Design Codes and the local government's Local Planning Policy.
 It is therefore recommended that the Policy No. 9 is revoked as it is no longer required.
-10. Fire The Chire adented a policy to assist in Since the adeption of Policy No. 10, the state 10.
-File The Shire adopted a policy to assist in reducing the probability and impact of Since the adoption of Policy No. 10, the state government has adopted legislation and guidelines bushfire to: to administer development in bushfire prone areas. businine to. to administer development in businire profile areas.
+10. Fire The Shire adopted a policy to assist in reducing the probability and impact of bushfire to: Since the adoption of Policy No. 10, the state government has adopted legislation and guidelines to administer development in bushfire prone areas.
 New dwellings; Additions to existing dwellings; and Outbuildings located (Class 10a) within 6m of a dwelling.
 The LPS Amendment Regulations 2015 complement State Planning Policy 3.7 Planning in Bushfire Prone Areas and the accompanying Guidelines for Planning in Bushfire Prone Areas.
 Provisions include: 20m cleared areas being maintained around buildings; The development of a water tank designed to hold at least 30,000l for firefighting purposes; and The construction of buildings in accordance with Australian Standards 3959.
 These planning instruments create a revised planning framework for bushfire risk management with the overall objective of preserving life and reducing the impact of bushfire damage on property and infrastructure while ensuring that conservation values are taken into account.
 It is therefore recommended that the Policy No. 10 is revoked as it is no longer required.

 A local planning policy may apply generally or in respect of a particular class or classes of matters specified in the policy and may apply to the whole of the Scheme area or to part or parts of the Scheme area specified in the policy.
+A local planning policy must be based on sound town planning principles and may address either strategic or operational considerations in relation to the matters to which the policy applies.